Spencer Steer Player Props: Reds vs. Dodgers

-The Cincinnati Reds, including Spencer Steer and his .581 slugging percentage over his past 10 games, take on starter Noah Syndergaard and the Los Angeles Dodgers at Great American Ball Park, Wednesday at 7:10 PM ET.
+On Thursday, Spencer Steer (hitting .355 in his past 10 games) and the Cincinnati Reds face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 12:35 PM ET.

-In his previous appearance, he went 1-for-2 with an RBI against the Dodgers.
+In his previous game he had a one-hit showing (1-for-2) against the Dodgers.

 Spencer Steer Game Info & Props vs. the Dodgers